 Uninstructed Imbalances apply in the Single Electricity Market (SEM) when the Actual Output of a Generator Unit deviates from its Dispatch Quantity in a Trading Period.
-This report to the Regulatory Authorities (RAs) sets out the proposed 2017 values, up to the end of the current SEM but not including the Integrated-Single Electricity Market (I-SEM), for the five parameters used in the calculation of Uninstructed Imbalances, accompanied by relevant justification and background.
+This report to the Regulatory Authorities (RAs) sets out the proposed 2018 values, up to the end of the current SEM but not including the Integrated Single Electricity Market (I-SEM), for the five parameters used in the calculation of Uninstructed Imbalances, accompanied by relevant justification and background.

 It is the Transmission System Operators' (TSOs') opinion that these parameter values provide adequate economic signals at present and that no change is currently warranted.
-As such, the TSOs propose that the parameter values for 2017 remain unchanged for the current SEM.
-Corresponding values for the new I-SEM will be proposed separately in 2017.
+As such, the TSOs propose that the parameter values for 2018 remain unchanged for the current SEM.
+The corresponding values for the new I-SEM have already been consulted and decided upon separately1.
+The parameter values decided upon for I-SEM are the same as those proposed in this submission for the remainder of SEM in 2018.